CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 How many lines of code does it take to set up a k3s instance?

-note: I think k3s is a good match for this kind of build.
+note: k3s is a good match for this kind of build.
 It is a lightweight, easy-to-install Kubernetes distribution designed for edge computing, IoT, and small to medium-sized clusters, emphasizing simplicity and resource efficiency.
+Husk spm!!!

 ---

 ## Install k3s with one line!

+Add the control plane:
 ```bash
 $ curl -sfL https://get.k3s.io | sh -
 ```

-note: This takes about 30 seconds to run and will set up your machine as a k3s node!
-This command is also configurable to suit your needs.
-You can disable things that you want to replace.
-We will disable traefik and servicelb and replace them with cloudflared and metallb

----

-## Add worker nodes
+... and to add worker nodes:

 ```bash
 $ curl -sfL https://get.k3s.io |